Celebration (Kool & the Gang song): Dragon version

 "Celebration" was covered in 1987 and released as a single by New Zealand-Australian band Dragon.
-It was released as the lead single from the band's ninth studio album, Bondi Road (1989).
+It was released in November that year by RCA Records as the lead single from the band's ninth studio album, Bondi Road (1989).
 The song peaked at number 11 on the Australian Kent Music Report.

 Charts

 Kylie Minogue version

-"Celebration" was covered by Australian singer and songwriter Kylie Minogue, who originally recorded it for her fourth studio album, Let's Get to It, but it was not included on the album's release.
-It later appeared on her 1992 Greatest Hits album and was released as its second single on 16 November 1992.
-It peaked at no. 20 on the UK Singles Chart and at no. 21 in Australia.
+"Celebration" was covered by Australian singer and songwriter Kylie Minogue, who originally recorded it for her fourth studio album, Let's Get to It (1991), but it was not included on the album's release.
+It later appeared on her 1992 Greatest Hits album and was released as its second single on 16 November 1992 by Mushroom and PWL International.
+It was produced by Phil Harding and Ian Curnow, and peaked at No. 20 on the UK Singles Chart and at No. 21 in Australia.
 "Celebration" has been cited many times as one of Minogue's favorite songs, and it was included on her greatest hits albums Ultimate Kylie, The Best of Kylie Minogue, and Step Back in Time: The Definitive Collection.
 The techno-rave mix of the track is featured on the Kylie's Non-Stop History 50+1 album.
-It was also Minogue's last single with PWL and Stock Aitken Waterman.
-The music video was filmed in Rio de Janeiro.
+It was also Minogue's last single with PWL International and Stock Aitken Waterman.